Skip to content

 Change Listeners

-Register callbacks that fire when flag definitions change via WebSocket.
-Two scoping levels: global (any flag) and flag-scoped (specific key).
+Register callbacks that fire when flag definitions change.
+Two scoping levels: global (any flag) and id-scoped (specific flag id).

 Global Listener